Date

 Read time: 29 min

-M.A.T.C.H. is a set of principles which can help educators ensure that the activity and environment are right for a child with a coordination disorder.
-This resource includes flyers explaining how to use the M.A.T.C.H principles best for learners of varying ages.
+M.A.T.C.H. is a set of principles which help educators ensure the activity and environment are right for a child with a coordination disorder.

 Publisher: CanChild, McMaster University